Josef Staudigl: Life

 In 1846 Staudigl created the title role in Mendelssohn's Elijah, as part of the Birmingham Festival.

 In 1847 in London he sang at Her Majesty's Theatre the role of Bertram, opposite Jenny Lind, in her London debut appearance in Robert le diable.
 During his engagement at Her Majesty's, he established a close relationship with Michael William Balfe, then the company's conductor, and upon returning to Vienna Staudigl helped to arrange German-language performances of Balfe's operas Keolanthe, The Bohemian Girl (as Die Zigeunerin), and The Bondman (as Die Mulatte).
 From 1848 to 1854 he sang at the Vienna State Opera.
 Josef Staudigl was one of the most famous bass singers of his age.
 He was greatly admired on the operatic stage, but was even more eminent as an interpreter of Lieder and as an Oratorio singer.

-After 1856 he became increasingly emotionally disordered, and had to be admitted to the National Lunatic Asylum in Vienna, where eventually he died.
-He was buried in the Catholic Cemetery of Matzleinsdorf.
+After 1856 he became increasingly emotionally disordered, and had to be admitted to the National Lunatic Asylum in Vienna.
+He died there on 28 March 1861 and was buried at the Catholic Cemetery of Matzleinsdorf.
 Since the raising of the cemetery his grave can still be seen and lies in the burial enclosure of the cemetery annex called Waldmüllerpark.
 In 1872 the Staudiglgasse (Staudigl Street) in Vienna-Favoriten was named after him.
 There is a plaque affixed to the house where he was born in Wöllersdorf.